edgelesssys/contrast/docs/docs/examples/vault.md

 management system into a confidential computing environment, further shielding the secrets from the workload operator.

 ## Sealing and Unsealing of Vaults
-[Sealing](https://openbao.org/docs/concepts/seal/) ensures that all sensitive data within the Vault remains inaccessible and protected when the system is not in active use.
+[Sealing](https://openbao.org/docs/concepts/seal/) ensures that all sensitive data within the Vault remains inaccessible and protected when the system isn't in active use.
 It provides a security boundary that prevents unauthorized access during restarts or shutdowns.

 Unsealing is required to transition Vault into an operational state, allowing authorized access to stored secrets.
-Vault implementations by default use a set of unseal keys derived from a master key, building up on Shamir's Secret Sharing scheme.
+Vault implementations by default use a set of unseal keys derived from a master key, building up on `Shamir's Secret Sharing` scheme.
 Further to auto-unseal Vaults, the process can be delegated to another already initialized Vault by using an exposed [transit secrets engine API](https://openbao.org/api-docs/secret/transit/) as the unsealing mechanism.